Theatre: A Very Potter Musical

 - Big Man on Campus: Harry.
 Cedric would be this if he wasn't a Hufflepuff.

 - Bi the Way: Voldemort.
 Well, most likely.
-Quirrell/Voldemort is under the banner of bromance, but right down to the language they use they're fooling no-one.
+With Star Kid you can never tell.
+Quirrell/Voldemort is under the banner of bromance, but they purposely played it both ways.
 We never do see Voldemort lusting after another guy, though, while he definitely mentions other women besides Bellatrix.
 Could be a case of If It's You, It's Okay.

 - Book Ends: "Back to Hogwarts" is the opening song and is also played over the credits.